-There are numerous options in roofing materials and each one has its own features and benefits.
-When deciding what you want to use for your new roof, ascetics are important, but you are undoubtably going to consider the lifespan of each material as one of the top priorities.
-Let's look at the materials that are available and the pros and cons of each material.
+There are numerous options in roofing materials and each one has its features and benefits.
+When deciding what you want to use for your new roof, ascetics are important, but you are undoubtedly going to consider the lifespan of each material as one of the top priorities.
+Let's look at the available materials and the pros and cons of each material.

-- This is the most common type of shingle used in the southeast.
+This is the most common type of shingle used in the southeast.
 They are relatively inexpensive and do not require a lot of care.
-On average they last from 20-40 years under optimal conditions, however most warranties only guarantee these shingles for 10-20 years, and only from manufactures defects.
-When hit by hail or wind from severe storms, the lifespan of these roof can be reduced by up to 50%.
+On average they last from 20-40 years under optimal conditions, however, most warranties only guarantee these shingles for 10-20 years, and only from manufacturer defects.
+When hit by hail or wind from severe storms, the lifespan of these roofs can be reduced by up to 50%.

 Although there are many options available, not all are available for every home.
 Make sure you have a certified roofing contractor walk you through the selections, and help you make the best decision for your home.